aheil/cse-theme/README.md

 ![cse-theme preview](/banner.png)

-# cse-theme <!-- omit in toc -->
+# Jekyll theme for lecture notes <!-- omit in toc -->

-A theme for lectures notes.
+This theme was devloped for one of my courses, you can view the course (and thus this theme) [here](https://chauff.github.io/Web-Teaching/).

 This Jekyll theme is built on top of [Minima](https://github.com/jekyll/minima), Jekyll's default theme.
 Only the necessary files were kept, the rest was stripped from the repo.